nuagenetworks/nuage-kubernetes/kubernetes-ha-deployment/README.md

         git checkout origin/<vsp-version> -b <vsp-version>
         cd nuage-kubernetes/ansible

-Installation for Multi Master kubernetes cluster
+Installation for Multi Master Kubernetes cluster
 ------------------------------------------------

 Create a inventory file for Ansible configuration in the nuage-kubernetes/ansible/inventory directory with the contents shown below.